 Phaze 2 Gallery

-Capstone Exhibitions / April 28 – May 6 / Live/in person; virtual gallery links to come
+2021 Capstone Exhibitions / April 22 – May 6 / Live in person / virtual gallery links below

 Photography of Landscapes and Nature that is hidden all around us.
 This work is to reveal the spacious landscapes that surrounds us in many different ways, throughout the nearby states.
 These works of art explore the idea that one image can change the way people treat the world that they live in.